Our story started with one question. Why have there only been 10 Black U.S. Senators in American history?

 - Leads with communities-of-color in mind – It would be fruitless for us to recruit and fund candidates who are inspiring, moderate, and solution oriented if they didn’t have communities of color in mind when they make decisions.
 We want our elected officials to represent all their constituents.

-- Develop a pipeline of candidates-of-color by investing in candidate’s fees for existing training programs.
+- Develop a pipeline of candidates of color by creating an annual fellowship program that invests in participant’s fees for existing training programs

 2018 Annual Plan